 Advice and support on how to help a victim or what you could do as a victim.

 Thank you for reading our guide on rape victim compensation.
-We hope it’s answered your questions around rape compensation claims.
+We hope it’s answered your questions about rape compensation claims.
+And we can explain further how much compensation for rape victims is possible.